Flight (2012 film): Plot

-Thirteen months later, an imprisoned Whip is lecturing a support group of fellow inmates.
-He mentions that not all of the deceased victims' families have come to forgive him, but he is glad to be sober and having done the right thing.
+Thirteen months later, an imprisoned but content Whip is lecturing a support group of fellow inmates.
+Whip is serving a five-year sentence and will probably never fly again, which he believes is fair.
+However, he is proud of having done the right thing and staying sober.
 He is also working to rebuild his relationships with Nicole and his son, who visits to interview Whip for a college application essay.
 He begins by asking, "Who are you?"
 As a plane flies overhead, Whip replies, "That's a good question."